 Why Is It Called a Prayer Plant?

-The light-green leaves fold upwards as dusk approaches, giving the plant the appearance of praying before returning to their normal horizontal position during the day.
-This movement allows prayer plants in the rainforest to collect rainfall in their folded leaves and direct it towards their roots.
+As evening descends, the light-green leaves of the plant elevate, resembling a gesture of prayer, only to revert to their customary horizontal orientation by day.
+This adaptive movement enables the prayer plants in the rainforest to gather rainfall in their uplifted leaves, channeling it efficiently towards their roots.

 Types of Prayer Plants